zokeefe/ios_handmade/README.md

 - [x] UIKit touch input
 - [ ] OpenGLES graphics
 - [X] Live-loop replays
 - [ ] Live-loop editing.
-So iOS 8 *does* support dynamic libraries; however, they come packaged with the main bundle - so no way to seperately compile the game code and have the platform load this.
-Thhat being said, this just might be possible on the Simulator.
-It requires furthur investigation.
+So iOS 8 *does* support dynamic libraries; however, for the platform layer to have visability of a newly-compiled game library, we have to be running on Simulator (and even then, not sure if it's possible).

 Code is still just debug-quality.